SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

 ![Module SSID](resources/readme/image_aws20.png)

-7. Click on the SSID of the AP, enter “password” if the AP is in security mode.
-Click on “Connect” to associate with the access point.
+7. Click on the SSID of the AP, enter â€œpasswordâ€� if the AP is in security mode.
+Click on â€œConnectâ€� to associate with the access point.

 8. Once Silicon labs RS9116 module is connected to the access point, you can notice on the GUI as below.